TheSilvered/nest/docs/c_api/c_api-tokens.md

 **Description:**

-Checks if a token is in the VALUE catecory.
+Checks if a token is in the `VALUE` category.

 ---